Hingham Electrical Infrastructure Reliability Project

 - This Town-owned parcel located near the exit to the DPW transfer station on the northeast corner of that site was chosen upon suggestion from the Hingham Select Board and after HMLP’s comprehensive analysis of Town-owned properties with respect to reliability, environmental and cost considerations.

 HMLP takes seriously its obligation to communicate openly and honestly.
-The information provided on this webpage is part of a comprehensive effort by HMLP to inform Hingham residents and business owners about the project and the steps needed to bring the project to completion.
+The information provided on this webpage is part of a comprehensive effort by HMLP to inform Hingham and Weymouth residents and business owners about the project and the steps needed to bring the project to completion.